ut-robotlearning/ut-robotlearning.github.io/README.md

 ## About
-The UT Robot Learning Reading Group meets discuss the latest papers in robot learning.
+The UT Robot Learning Reading Group meets to discuss the latest papers in robot learning.
 This group is run by the [Robot Perception and Learning Lab](https://www.cs.utexas.edu/~yukez/lab/) at [UT Austin](https://www.utexas.edu/).

 We follow the latest papers in robotics and embodied AI, spanning topics such as computer vision, reinforcement learning, neuro-symbolic AI, and control.